joaohf/ospfclient/README.md

 Test Environment
 ----------------

-TBW, I want to provide here my configurations for virtual test environment with FRRouting.
+There is no secret and all what we need is some FRR hosts in order to configure OSPF routes.
+My environment was made using 3 virtual machines with Ubuntu 24 and FF installed from packages.
+Then I made OSPF configuration and connect to one of virtual hosts.
+That is all.

 Test
 ----

+This project does not support unit test yet.
+It's a challenge to implement tests because it depends on FRR ospf daemon.

-    $ rebar3 as test
+    $ rebar3 as test shell
     Erlang/OTP 26 [erts-14.2.5] [source] [64-bit] [smp:32:12] [ds:32:12:10] [async-threads:1] [jit:ns]

     Eshell V14.2.5 (press Ctrl+G to abort, type help(). for help)